Skip to main content

 If you are using an SSH key pair, you do not need to enter a password.

-If you use SSH keys to connect, the SSH key is saved to the ~/.ssh/known_hosts file the first time you authorize the server.
-When you reconnect, the error REMOTE HOST IDENTIFICATION HAS CHANGED may appear.
+If you use SSH keys to connect, the SSH key is saved to the ~/.ssh/known_hosts file upon your first authorization on the server.
+If you reconnect, the error REMOTE HOST IDENTIFICATION HAS CHANGED may appear.

 • delete the host information by IP address: